Matchstic/mini-drone-lib/remote/README.md

 This package contains all code necessary to control a MINIRC-based drone from inside **MicroPython**.

 It is assumed your hardware is ESP32 based, and you have connected a BNO055 IMU.
+If you're not using the exact same hardware, just make sure to set the pin values correctly on lines 49 and 50 of `main.py`.

-For my own setup, I used the following components:
+For my own setup, I used the following hardware:

 - [TinyPICO V2](https://www.tinypico.com/)
 - [BNO055 board](https://www.adafruit.com/product/4646)